 (8) Subject to any condition limiting the time for which it remains in force, a development approval remains in force on and after completion day if the development to which it applies has not been completed before completion day.

+[Section 34 amended by No. 43 of 2005 s.
+53(10) and (11).]

 35. Review of WAPC’s decision by SAT

-An applicant for a development approval may apply to the State Administrative Tribunal for a review, in accordance with the Town Planning and Development Act 1928 Part V, of a decision made under section 34 in respect of the applicant’s application.
+An applicant for a development approval may apply to the State Administrative Tribunal for a review, in accordance with the Planning and Development Act 2005 Part 14, of a decision made under section 34 in respect of the applicant’s application.

+[Section 35 amended by No. 43 of 2005 s.
+53(12).]

 36. Building laws, operation of

 (1) In this section —